Tomb Raider Beta [PSX / Saturn / PC]

 Platform: PSX

 This is a video of a PS1 beta which is close to final.
-There are several differences such as names, inventory items missing etc. The controls are also similar to the Saturn to some reason.
+There are several differences such as names, inventory items missing etc. The controls are also similar to the Saturn version for some reason.

 Editors: